Center of it All!

 - This project is leveraging significant funding resources from the Federal Government, State of Michigan and local sources with nearly one-third of the initial resources secured.

-- Transit: Over $17 million in funding from Federal and State Departments of Transportation and supplemented with authority capital funds.
+- Transit: Funding from Federal and State Departments of Transportation and supplemented with authority capital funds.

 - Housing: This project will leverage funding from the U.S. Department of Treasury’s Low-Income Housing Tax-Credit with other program funding from the Michigan State Housing Development Authority.
 In June 2022, the State of Michigan passed a budget bill that included a grant of $6,000,000 toward the first phase of the housing portion of the project.